arhote/barren-land/README.md

 java Main < inputFileName
 ```
 The result can be sent to an output file by appending `> outputFileName` to the above command.
+**Note:** The results file will still contain the prompts to input barren land segments, these lines can be ignored.